Wind a Risk as California Fires Keep Tens of Thousands Away

 In Northern California, easing winds allowed Pacific Gas & Electric to begin restoring power after the largest of five safety shutoffs this year.

 At its peak, PG&E cut power to about 345,000 customers — an estimated 1 million people — in 34 counties.
-The nation's largest utility said it had restored power to more than 150,000 customers by Monday evening, with electricity coming back at the other homes and buildings by Tuesday night after crews do inspections to make repairs and ensure equipment is safe.
+The nation's largest utility said it has restored power to more than 156,000 customers.
+Electricity is expected to come back at the remaining homes and buildings by Tuesday night after crews do inspections to make repairs and ensure equipment is safe.

 A dozen reports of damage had been received, PG&E said.